By: Brad Nuest, Space Science Educator

 During the next few weeks, all five of the visible planets – Mercury, Venus, Mars, Jupiter, and Saturn will appear in the sky at the same time.
 This fairly rare planetary treat hasn’t happened since 2005.
 Here are the details about how to see the planets:

-How do I find the planets?
 Some of the five visible planets are very easy to find, and the others are a little trickier.
 The best thing to do is start with the brightest ones, Venus and Jupiter.
 Venus is very bright and easy to spot.
-Only the moon and sun are brighter than Venus.
+Only the Moon and sun are brighter than Venus.
 Look for Venus in the southeast.

 Next locate Jupiter, the westernmost planet.
 It is also very bright and outshines the stars it resides among in the southwestern sky.
 Below Venus, look for Mercury, rather faint and slightly above the southeastern horizon.
 It will angle down to the left of Venus.
 Angle up to the right of Venus and look for yellowish Saturn.